Skip to main content

 Note: All payments will create orders in Shopify, even for non-physical products like a membership or rental.

-Discount or manual price - This setting controls the pricing for the selling plan and works with the "adjustment value" setting.
+Discount or custom price - This setting controls the pricing for the selling plan and works with the "adjustment value" setting.

 There are four options for pricing selling plans: